huggingface/blog/object-detection-leaderboard.md

 ### What's Average Recall and how to compute it?

 Average Recall (AR) is a metric that's often used alongside AP to evaluate object detection models.
-While AP evaluates both Precision and Recall across different confidence thresholds to provide a single-number summary of model performance, AR focuses solely on the Recall aspect, not taking the confidences into account, considering all detections into positives.
+While AP evaluates both Precision and Recall across different confidence thresholds to provide a single-number summary of model performance, AR focuses solely on the Recall aspect, not taking the confidences into account and considering all detections as positives.

 COCO’s approach computes AR as the mean of the maximum obtained Recall over IOUs > 0.5 and classes.